 How to Ensure Your Retirement Plan Sponsor Is ERISA Compliant

-In the recent Supreme Court case of Hughes vs. Northwestern University, current and former plan participants in two of the university’s retirement plans claimed that the academic institution was in breach of its fiduciary duty.
+Take the 2021 Supreme Court case of Hughes vs. Northwestern University, for instance.
+The case saw current and former plan participants in two of the university’s retirement plans claim that the academic institution was in breach of its fiduciary duties.

-According to the National Law Review, the plaintiffs alleged that they violated their statutory duty of prudence by:
+The National Law Review reports that the plaintiffs alleged that the plan sponsor violated their statutory duty of prudence by:

 - Failing to monitor and control recordkeeping fees, resulting in unreasonably high costs to plan participants